 Through Youth Peace Camp these young people gain a positive experience in living and learning together.

 The Youth Peace Camps were initiated by the Council of Europe in 2003.
-In the past years the peace camp project brought together young people (of ages 18-25) from Armenia, Albania, Azerbaijan, Georgia (including Abkhazia and South Ossetia), Israel, Kosovo, Montenegro, the Palestinian Authority, the Russian Federation and Serbia.
+In the past years the peace camp project brought together young people (of ages 18-25) from Armenia, Albania, Azerbaijan, Cyprus, Georgia (including Abkhazia and South Ossetia), Israel, Kosovo, Montenegro, the Palestinian Authority, the Russian Federation, Serbia and Ukraine.
 During the one week Youth Peace Camp, the participants followed an experiential learning process and acquired competences in the fields of intercultural learning, dialogue and conflict transformation within a human rights framework.
 The Youth Peace Camp has been made possible each year with the support of Europa Park in Rust, Germany, which also previously hosted the activity.
-Since 2011 the camp is held at the European Youth Centre’s.
+Since 2011 the camp is held at the European Youth Centres.

 All reference to Kosovo, whether to the territory, institutions or population, in this text shall be understood in full compliance with the United Nations Security Council Resolutions 1244 and without prejudice to the status of Kosovo.